mrjamalmubaraky/Dynamic-Hash-Model/README.md

     GeeksforGeeks: SHA Hash Functions in Python
     Replit Project by Jamal Mubaraky: Absherthon Prototype

-This translation preserves the main structure and intent while ensuring clarity and professionalism for an international audience
+This translation preserves the main structure and intent while ensuring clarity and professionalism for an international audience (by:chatgpt)